-Ultimately, the NCS plays an essential role in preserving cohesion and solidarity within the Alliance, maintaining and strengthening the vital transatlantic link and promoting the principle of equitable sharing among Allies of the roles, risks and responsibilities, as well as the benefits of collective defence.
+Ultimately, the NCS plays an essential role in preserving cohesion and solidarity within the Alliance.
+It, maintains and strengthens the vital link, between Europe and North America, and promotes the principle of equitable sharing among Allies of the roles, risks and responsibilities, as well as the benefits of collective defence.

 ACO is a three-tier command with headquarters and supporting elements at the strategic, operational and tactical levels.
 It exercises command and control of static and deployable headquarters, as well as joint and combined forces across the full range of the Alliance's military operations, missions, operations and tasks.
 Joint forces are forces from two or more military services (for instance, land, maritime or air) working under a single command; combined forces are forces from different countries working under a single command.

-SHAPE, at the strategic level, is at the head of six operational commands, two of which are supported by tactical (or component) level entities.
+SHAPE, at the strategic level, is at the head of nine operational commands.

 Strategic-level command: SHAPE